-Even though I've worked on literally thousands of player pianos and read every service manual I could get my hands on, I have never yet come up with or read an accurately descriptive explanation of how to adjust the forward roll or rewind friction brakes.
+Even though I've worked on literally thousands of player pianos and read every service manual I could get my hands on, I have never read a treatise of how to adjust the forward roll or rewind friction brakes that's very descriptive.

 The question is: How Tight Is Just Right?